 Firestore Security rules

-We define the security rules in the Firebase console or in a firestore.rules file.
+We define the security rules in the Firebase console or in a firestore.rules file, referenced by firebase.json.
 Firebase doesn't bill reads and writes denied by security rules.

 rules version